 A tank lid with openings to snugly accommodate the containers is put in place.
 Otherwise use a shallow-draft mesh basket.
 Lower the containers into the tank taking care that they are immersed 2 to 3 inches into the solution.
 Containers should not contact the bottom the tank.

-Turn on the ultrasonic cleaner.
-Cavitation action in the aqueous solution will penetrate the container walls to cavitate the solvent and clean the products.
+Activate the ultrasound.
+Cavitation action in the aqueous solution will penetrate the container walls to activate the solvent cleaner and clean the products.

 At the end of the cycle decant the solvent into a sealable container for reuse or for disposal according to local regulations.
 Because most solvents rapidly evaporate there may be no need to rinse and dry the cleaned products unless your procedures call for it.